Deaod/VoteSys/Docs/ui.md

 ![Preset Dropdown](PresetHighlight.png)

 Selects which map list to show.
 When first opening the voting menu, the category and preset that are currently in use are selected.
+Grayed out presets have player limitations that prevent the preset from being voted for.

 ### Map List Filter